-The next day, wake up feeling refreshed and ready to absorb the beauty of Quito and its spectacular mountainous location as it bathes in the fresh morning light.
-Having enjoyed an Ecuadorian breakfast at your hotel, you’ll head out into the bustling streets to begin your private tour of the city’s insightful museums and the UNESCO site of the city’s Old Town.
-From the stunning art housed in the Museo Nacional del Banco and Guayasamin Museum to the cultural insights at Museo de la Ciudad, your morning will be one of cultural immersion.Read more
+Arriving in Quito, some 2,850 meters above sea level, you’ll need a little while to acclimatise.
+Having been picked up from the airport and dropped straight to your luxury digs, rest up and take the evening at your own pace.
+The next day, you’ll wake up feeling refreshed and ready to absorb the beauty of Quito and its spectacular mountainous location as it comes to life in the fresh morning light.
+Having enjoyed an Ecuadorian breakfast at your hotel, you’ll head out into the bustling streets to begin your private tour of the city’s fascinating museums and the UNESCO site of the city’s Old Town.
+From the stunning art housed in the Museo Nacional del Banco and Guayasamin Museum to the historical insight you will gain into all things local at Museo de la Ciudad, your morning will totally immerse you in Ecuadorian culture.

 Quito’s Old Town is next on your list, and you’ll spend a whole afternoon exploring its lively streets and lovingly restored buildings.
 The Old Town is a hive of activity whichever day you visit, home to a myriad of monasteries, churches and other colonial beauties.
-With your private guide at hand, you’ll learn all about the history of Quito, from its humble Inca beginnings to the iconic mountaintop city it is today.
+With your private guide at hand, you’ll learn all about the history of Quito, from its Inca beginnings to the iconic mountaintop city it is today.

 Over the next few days, you’ll continue to discover the sheer majesty of Quito’s landscapes, as well as some of its cultural quirks.
-The Teleférico cable car will be the first leg of your journey to even greater heights, and as you jump from 3000 to over 4000 meters in as little as ten minutes, you may need a bit of time when you hop off to acclimatise once more.
-When you’re ready, have a wander and experience the most astounding views over Quito and its surrounds.
-Once you’ve taken it all in, it’s time to embark on your trek up the Pichincha volcano.
+The Teleférico cable car will be the first leg of your journey to even greater heights, and as you soar from 3000 to over 4000 meters in as little as ten minutes, you may need a bit of time when you hop off to acclimatise once more.
+When you’re ready, have a wander and experience the most astounding views over Quito and its surroundings.
+Once you’ve taken it all in, it’s time to embark on your trek up the Pichincha Volcano.
 You’ll have an expert guide to lead you, and you can take it as fast or slow as you wish – just remember to drink lots of water and dress warmly.
 When you reach the top, any trouble you’ve had with acclimatising will quickly be forgotten as the world sits pretty beneath your feet.